top of page

 • How to Experience the Peace of Olódùmarè

-The Nature of Olódùmarè
+Etymology of Olódùmarè

 The One, Olódùmarè, is neither female nor male, yet has both "masculine" and "feminine" attributes.

-Sophie Bosede Oluwole, PhD, the late Nigerian professor and philosopher, contended that the Yorùbá people of southwestern Nigeria have a singular Supreme Being, Olódùmarè.
+Dr. Sophie Bosede Oluwole, the late Nigerian professor and philosopher, contended that the Yorùbá people of southwestern Nigeria have a singular Supreme Being, Olódùmarè.
 Despite the reputation for having many gods, Dr. Oluwole said the Yorùbá people have only one Creator.

 Dr. Oluwole deciphered the etymology of the word, Olódùmarè, as follows: